 When someone is invited to a team, the person also gets access to the workspace of the Team.
 This way a team member can see every session belonging to the team.

-When you create a new session, the session will get created at the workspace (and sub-folder) where you were located on your dashboard when pressing the New session button.
+When you create a new session, the session will get created in the workspace (and sub-folder) where you were located on your dashboard when pressing the New session button.

-If you are in the Recent view when creating a session, then it will be created on your Personal workspace if you are not a member of any team, but if you are a member of a team, then the session is getting created under the Team’s workspace.
+If you are in the Recent view when creating a session, then it will be created on your Personal workspace if you are not a member of any team, but if you are a member of a team, then the session will be created under the Team’s workspace.

-In terms of access rights, all content on your Personal workspace is visible only to you by default (until you don’t share specific sessions with other users), and all content on your Team workspace is visible with viewer rights to all members of the team.
+In terms of access rights, all content on your Personal workspace is visible only to you by default (unless you share specific sessions with other users), and all content on your Team workspace is visible with viewer rights to all members of the team.